wdk-docs/vscode-docs/docs/azure/kubernetes.md

 ---
 Order: 6
 Area: azure
-TOCTitle: Kubernetes
+title: Kubernetes
-ContentId: d0ece2e4-8dd2-4c0d-a773-604542651c9e
+id: d0ece2e4-8dd2-4c0d-a773-604542651c9e
 PageTitle: Working with Kubernetes in Visual Studio Code
 DateApproved: 5/4/2022
-MetaDescription: Working with Kubernetes in Visual Studio Code
+description: Working with Kubernetes in Visual Studio Code
 ---

-# Working with Kubernetes in VS Code
+# 在VS Code中使用Kubernetes

 This document will walk you through the process of deploying an application to [Kubernetes](https://kubernetes.io/) with Visual Studio Code.
 [Kubernetes](https://kubernetes.io/) is an open-source system for automating deployment, scaling, and management of containerized applications.
 We will show you how to create a Kubernetes cluster, write a Kubernetes manifest file (usually written in YAML), which tells Kubernetes everything it needs to know about the application, and then finally deploy the application to the Kubernetes cluster.